Associate Professor, Mechanical Engineering Technology

 BS Mechanical Engineering Technology, 1992, Central Washington University

-Assistant Professor (2008 - Present) Teaching Mechanical Engineering Technology and Industrial Technology classes.
+Associate Professor (2008 - Present) Teaching Mechanical Engineering Technology and Industrial Technology classes.

 CWU Facilities Management (2001 - 2008) Began at Facilities Planning & Construction Services.
 Then worked as an Information Technology Specialist and then as the Information Technology group supervisor.